 Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and our company, our senior management and our independent auditors, the Board has affirmatively determined that Drs.
 Hutson, Shaffer and Yerxa and Messrs.
-Croarkin, Edwards, Humphries and Thorp, representing seven of our eight current directors, are independent directors within the meaning of the applicable Nasdaq listing standards.
+Croarkin, Edwards, Gibney and Thorp, representing seven of our nine current directors, are independent directors within the meaning of the applicable Nasdaq listing standards.
 In making these determinations, the Board found that none of these directors had a material or other disqualifying relationship with us.
-Dr. Lasezkay is not currently an independent director by virtue of his employment with us as our President and Chief Executive Officer.
+Dr. Lasezkay is not currently an independent director under Nasdaq Rule 5605(a)(2)(A) by virtue of his employment with us as our President and Chief Executive Officer.
+Mr. Humphries is not currently an independent director under Nasdaq Rule 5605(a)(2)(D) by virtue of his employment as Chief Executive Officer of Alcami Corporation, Inc. ("Alcami"), which received payments in connection with services provided as the Company's current manufacturer of XIPERE and CLS-AX as described below under the heading "Transactions with Related Persons-Certain Related Person Transactions-Master Services Agreement with Alcami Corporation, Inc."